Primed Priors for Simulation-Based Validation of Bayesian Models: Case studies

-However, with the weakly-informative priors we are using, effectively all generated datasets are rejected, such that resampling is not a viable option for this case.
-While this could be improved by using a different prior that doesn't put as much emphasis close to zero, as the combination of intercept and alpha priors does in our example, we skip this option for the purpose of illustration as it may not be as straight forward in more complex cases.
-One alternative to resampling is to censor the generated variables by setting values below the rejection threshold to the threshold itself, which hopefully is far enough from the problematic data space (zero in our case).
-Censoring, however, may also break calibration as it introduces an artificial mismatch between simulator and likelihood \citep{modrak_rejection_2024}, similar to how resampling at the observation level would.
-As shown on the left Figure~\ref{fig:case_1_ecdf} using double-precision ($1e-16$) as the censoring threshold results in failed calibration for all variables.
-Even using the lowest possible threshold before R rounds numbers to zero (roughly $1e-323$) still results in failed calibration for some model parameters, as shown in the middle of Figure~\ref{fig:case_1_ecdf}.
-Accordingly, it would seem that, for these priors, it is practically impossible to verify the correctness of the estimated posterior using traditional SBC.
+Let us discuss two options of simple modifications to the SBC procedure which, in general, could be attempted to sidestep the underflow problem.
+The first one is to perform rejection sampling, whereby any time a generated dataset $\tilde y^{(j)}$ fails to meet some criterion, the prior sample $\theta_0^{(j)}$ that generated it is redrawn and a new dataset is generated.
+The process repeats until a dataset that passes the criterion is found.
+As long as only data-based quantities are used for rejection, calibration will not be affected, but the prior being used will be implicitly modified as the regions likely to produce rejected datasets are being down-weighted (see Section~3.2 of \cite{modrak_simulationbased_2023} and \cite{modrak_rejection_2024}).
+In our case, we would reject datasets that contain any exact zeros in the response vector.
+With the priors we are using, however, effectively all generated datasets are rejected, so resampling will not help here.

-When using SBC with implicit priors derived from a preconditioning sample-size of just 15 (equal to the number of model parameters) via the subsetting approach, we obtain good calibration for all parameters, as shown on the right side of Figure~\ref{fig:case_1_ecdf}.
-This holds even for the higher censoring threshold ($1e-16$), as the preconditioning makes outcome values too close to zero so unlikely that censoring practically never occurs.
-This analysis illustrates that the applied MCMC sampler (here the default sampler of Stan) is indeed able to recover the true posterior of the model very well as long as the datasets used for calibration are from a reasonable subspace of potential model-implied data.
+The other option is to modify the generated datasets by setting values below the rejection threshold to the threshold itself.
+Doing this introduces a mismatch between the generator and the model so that calibration is formally lost, but the idea is that, if SBC nonetheless passes, we can deem the magnitude of miscalibration to be practically ignorable.
+However, as shown on Figure~\ref{fig:case_1_ecdf} (left panel) using double-precision ($1e-16$) as the censoring threshold results in failed calibration for all variables.
+Even using the lowest possible threshold before R rounds numbers to zero (roughly $1e-323$) still results in failed calibration for some model parameters (Figure~\ref{fig:case_1_ecdf}, middle).
+Accordingly, it would seem that, for this prior specification, it is not practically possible to verify the calibration of the estimated posteriors using standard SBC or simple modifications thereof.
+Therefore, we apply our primed prior approach.